-- 3 egg yolks
+- 3 large egg yolks

-- 1 egg
+- 1 large egg

 - 30 ml canola oil

-- 3 egg whites
+- 3 large egg whites

-- 5 ml lemon juice (1 tsp)
+- 1 tsp lemon juice (1 tsp)

 - powdered sugar for sprinkling on top of cake

-Preheat oven to 350 F. Grease and line an 8 inch spring form pan.
+- Preheat oven to 350 F. Grease and line an 8-inch springform pan with parchment paper.
 Combine egg yolks, 1 egg and condensed milk in a bowl and stir together until smooth.

-In a bowl of a stand mixer, beat the egg whites until frothy.
+- In a bowl of a stand mixer, beat the egg whites until frothy.
 Add the lemon juice and continue beating until soft peaks form.
 Gradually add the sugar until egg whites reach the stiff peaks stage.

-Fold 1/3 of the egg whites to the yolk batter and stir until combined.
+- Fold 1/3 of the egg whites to the yolk batter and stir until combined.
 Gently fold the remaining egg whites until mixture is uniform in color.
 Pour batter into the prepared baking pan.
 Lightly tap it against the counter to release air pockets.
 Bake at 350 F in a water bath for 30 minutes.
 Lower temperature to 265 F and bake for 1 hour.
 Once the top turns golden, cover it with foil to avoid over browning.
 Let the cake cool for 5 minutes or so.
 Transfer it to a serving plate and sprinkle powdered sugar on top.